What is myrcene?

-In my more than ten years of working with cannabis and hemp, I’ve seen firsthand how terpenes shape the character of each variety.
+In my more than ten years of working with cannabis and hemp, I have seen first-hand how terpenes shape the character of each variety.
 Among them, myrcene stands out for the richness it adds to both aroma and overall plant identity.

-Here, I’ll explore what myrcene is, where it occurs in nature, and the role it plays in defining the scent and character of cannabis.
-Drawing from both research and personal experience, I’ll explain why myrcene continues to be one of the most recognizable terpenes in the industry.
+Here, I will explore what myrcene is, where it occurs in nature and the role it plays in defining the scent and character of cannabis.
+Drawing from both research and personal experience, I will explain why myrcene continues to be one of the most recognizable terpenes in the industry.

 Prefer watching over reading?
 This video covers the key points from the article:

-- Myrcene is a widely occurring terpene found in plants like cannabis, mangoes, hops, and lemongrass, contributing to their distinct aromas.
+• Myrcene is a widely occurring terpene found in plants such as cannabis, mangoes, hops and lemongrass, contributing to their distinct aromas.

-- This terpene is extensively used in industries like aromatherapy, perfumery, and personal care for its musky, earthy scent with citrus or herbal notes.
+• This terpene is widely used in industries such as aromatherapy, perfumery and personal care for its musky, earthy scent with citrus or herbal notes.

 This article is provided for informational purposes only and does not relate to any of the products available in our webshop.
 For more information, please see our full disclaimer.

-For example, limonene gives lemons their characteristic citrus scent while linalool is responsible for the floral aroma of lavender flowers.
-These compounds not only add to the sensory experience but also serve as natural defense mechanisms against herbivores or harmful insects.
+For example, limonene gives lemons their characteristic citrus scent, while linalool is responsible for the floral aroma of lavender flowers.
+These compounds not only add to the sensory experience but also serve as natural defence mechanisms against herbivores or harmful insects.

 Terpenes play essential roles that go well beyond their fragrance.
-In plants, they act as part of natural defense systems, offering protection against insects, animals, and environmental stress factors.
+In plants, they act as part of natural defence systems, offering protection against insects, animals and environmental stress factors.

 According to research published in Microbiology Spectrum, terpenes can also help shield plants from certain bacteria and fungi, showing their importance in maintaining plant health.